linode/docs/docs/guides/development/nodejs/nodejs-twitter-bot/index.md

 - Lines 18-30 set up an array of soundtrack links for the bot to pull from at random.

-### Authenticating with Twitter and Listening for Tweet Mentions
+### Authenticating with Twitter and Listening for Tweets

 1. Append this snippet to the bottom of `snes.js`: